webexone/digital/_pages/Lab7_Email_Advanced.md

 <br/>
 <br/>

 - Make the agent **Available**.
-As a result, the second email should come into the Email queue for the `Team2` with the **"Cisco Live"** subject.
+As a result, the second email should come into the Email queue for the `Team2` with the **"Webex One"** subject.

 ## Step 5.
 Integration with Smartsheet using smartsheet APIs

 In this task, you will learn how to work with the **HTTP Request** node.
 As an example, we are going to make the integration with the external product through smartsheet APIs.
 Smartsheet APIs are used as an example.
 They allow you to programmatically access and manage Smartsheet data especially read and update sheets.
-In our logic, if the email's subject does not contain "Cisco Live" we will be adding a new row to the smartsheet with the email details (Sender Name, From Address and Subject).
+In our logic, if the email's subject does not contain "Webex One" we will be adding a new row to the smartsheet with the email details (Sender Name, From Address and Subject).

 ### 1. Preconfigured settings (no actions needed)